 However, if you compare it with cross-country skiing, then snowshoeing is relatively slower.
 This isn’t really a disadvantage if you’re the sort of person who likes to explore and stop while hiking to take in the scenery and enjoy the outdoors.
-Snowshoeing is definitely a more recreational and freestyle kind of sport and is a great hobby to adopt if you are a nature lover.
+Snowshoeing is definitely a more recreational and freestyle kind of sport enabling you to hike off the beaten path, and is a great hobby to adopt if you are a nature lover.
 For fitness freaks, sport snowshoeing is a means of aerobics, and they often sprint or run to get cardiovascular workouts.

-For workout fanatics and sports enthusiasts, cross-country skiing is a sport that provides a healthy workout for the full body and refreshes the mind.
-For beginners, the classical technique is more helpful and gentler, as it allows them to slowly build up confidence in skiing.
+For workout fanatics and sports enthusiasts, cross-country skiing is a sport that provides a healthy full body workout and refreshes the mind.
+For beginner cross country skiers, the classical cross country skiing technique is more helpful and gentler, as it allows them to slowly build up confidence in skiing.

-It is faster and more efficient in getting to places as compared to snowshoeing, as with the help of skis, you can pick up speed and glide through the smooth terrains.
+It is faster and more efficient in getting to places as compared to snowshoeing.
+This is because with the help of skis, you can pick up speed and glide through the groomed trails or if you opt for backcountry skiing, outside the ski area.
 However, cross-country skis are not very versatile and require smooth terrains to be able to fully enjoy the experience of skiing.
 This is because any debris or bumps can cause the skis to get stuck.

 How Easy to Learn?
 Technique in a Nutshell